"I Feel Trapped!" - How To Stop Emotional Co-Dependency

 Also, you can't expect the BPD

-So start working on your sense
+So start working on developing your sense

-of value, on becoming totally aware of who you are,
+of value, on becoming totally aware of who you are

-and what your natural needs are!
+and what your natural and normal needs are!

-Third, start making your own
+Thirdly, start making your own

-decisions on things that concern you only.
+decisions on things that are concerning you only.

-You need to develop your sense
+You need to develop your emotional independency as well as

-having a certain independency and reaching certain
+having a certain amount of independency and reaching certain

 decisions on your own is NOT a crime, but actually a